“The state of being not or no longer needed or useful” (dictionary.com)

 Notice the verb (verbal phrase): lifted up.
 Lifted: raise to a higher position or level.
 Up: toward a higher place or position.
 (Dictionary.com)

 See the redundancy?
 “Lifted” and “up” mean close to the same thing; of course, you would need to figure out which (single) word would make sense in the sentence.
-In this case, you can ditch “up” and keep “lifted.”
+In this case, you can leave out “up” and keep “lifted.”
 It could be written as “she lifted the window.”
 I’m sure many readers don’t even notice this mistake.
 I do.
+Other easy/small examples in this area that oftentimes aren’t needed include “sit/sat

 Or what about: